 Misaligned photo eyes is one of the most common problems with garage door openers, and it’s one of the easiest to fix.
 Photo eyes send an inferred beam across the opening to prevent the door from closing on someone or something.
 Because the beam is invisible, alignment can take some trial and error, but it’s really as simple as making sure both photo eyes can see each other.

 Most garage door opener manufacturers recommend monthly safety inspections, which are easy to perform and take less than ten minutes to do.
-The following examples are common to most safety tests, but you should always refer to owner’s manual for the proper procedures for you opener:
+The following examples are common to most safety tests, but you should always refer to the owner’s manual for the proper procedures for your opener:

 - Test the safety eyes for proper function by placing an object like a cardboard box or five gallon bucket in the center of the opening, and running the garage door opener.
 The garage door should not close.
-If it does, refer to your manual of call a professional to repair or replace the photo eyes.
+If it does, refer to your manual or call us to repair or replace the photo eyes.

 - Test the safety reversing system by placing a 2x4 board flat in the center of the opening and closing the garage door on it.
 The garage door should not close.
-If it does, refer to your manual of call a professional to properly adjust your opener.
+If it does, refer to your manual or call us to properly adjust your opener.

-We stock all the parts you needs to perform any of the maintenance above, including garage door springs and cables.
-Just bring the old part to one of our locations, and we will get you a new one.
+We stock all the parts you need to perform any of the maintenance above, including garage door springs and cables.
+Just bring the old part to our office, and we will get you a new one.
 Or we can come out and do it for you – the same day you call!
-Garage door service & repair in Minneapolis, Saint Paul, MN, and surrounding areas.